dev-minjin-chou/COSC1125-1127-Contest-A.I/AI-Method-1.md

 ## Governing Strategy Tree

 ### Application
+Uses expectimax agents for offensive.
+Calculates each states utility values based on expectations and returns the max value of it, not particularly smart.
+Implemented together with an evaluation function to further refine the characteristics of pacman.

 ### Trade-offs
 The trade-offs in using this technique is our agent are unable to sense the opponent's agent if they are behind walls.
 However with a better features and weights function it works quite well in terms of agent's behaviour.